History & Accomplishments

 1980 - 1989

-The Raptor Center compiled the first edition of Medical Management of Birds of Prey, which detailed the medical and surgical techniques he developed for birds of prey.
-Revised in 1993, the book is still considered a definitive guide to raptor medicine and surgery, and is used by avian veterinarians all over the world.
-Dr. Redig and the Raptor Center staff are currently working on another edition of this book.
+- TRC compiled the first edition of Medical Management of Birds of Prey, which detailed the medical and surgical techniques Dr. Redig developed for birds of prey.
+Revised in 1993, the book is still considered a definitive guide to raptor medicine and surgery used by avian veterinarians all over the world.

-Pat Redig of The Raptor Center and Bud Tordoff of the University of Minnesota's Bell Museum of Natural History launched the Midwest Peregrine Falcon Restoration Project.
-In cooperation with the Nature Conservancy and the falconry community, Redig and Tordoff obtained peregrine chicks that were bred in captivity and released them into appropriate nesting sites on buildings, smokestacks, bridges, and cliffs.
-In 1981, there were two known nesting pairs of peregrine falcons on the Midwestern North American continent, southeastern Manitoba, and the Lake Superior basin of Ontario.
-As of August 2003, there are 144 nesting pairs in 9 Midwestern states and adjoining Canadian provinces.
+- Dr. Redig partnered with Bud Tordoff from the Bell Museum, in cooperation with the Nature Conservancy and the falconry community, to obtain and to release peregrine falcon chicks at appropriate nesting sites.
+In 1981 there were two known nesting pairs on the Midwestern North American continent, southeastern Manitoba, and the Lake Superior basin of Ontario.
+As of August 2003, there were 144 nesting pairs in 9 Midwestern states and adjoining Canadian provinces.
 The peregrine falcon was removed from the endangered species list in 1999.

 1990 - 1999